-Around 400,000 homes and 75,000 businesses in England are in areas where there is a significant risk of river or coastal flooding on an annual basis.
-Even more properties are at risk from ground, surface water or sewer flooding.
+Flooding is one of the most significant risks to historic buildings from climate change.
+Many historic buildings are in areas where there is a chance of river or coastal flooding.
+Even more are at risk from surface-water, groundwater or sewer flooding.

 Historic buildings need careful attention